 The topics studied are:

 - Superpower Conflict 1943-1972

 - Changes in Medicine c1848 – c1948

 History at Brampton College is a burgeoning area and is taught by highly experienced A level teachers.
 A level Examination results are exceptionally high with over 85% of students gaining A* – B grades at A level and 100% of students gaining A*-C grades at A level since 2010.
 Students who join Brampton for their upper sixth year or to retake in one year are continuously successful in raising their grades.
 In addition, an increasing number of students are opting to read history at a wide variety of universities.

 The history department at Brampton is situated in a dedicated teaching area.
-The department is well stocked with the latest textbooks for the new specifications, as well as other resources for coursework and television with DVD material appropriate for the courses taught.
+The department is well stocked with the latest textbooks for the new specifications, as well as other resources for coursework.

 Judi Falk, Head of Department